- ½ orange

 - This recipe comes from Williams Sonoma.
 It originally appeared in their book of holiday recipes and has undergone a few changes.
 As I usually do, I have made some changes.

 - The original recipe calls for sugar; I use honey.
-If you decide to double or triple this recipe take some caution on the quantity of honey you use.
+If you decide to double or triple this recipe take caution on the quantity of honey you use.
 Honey tends to be sweeter (and healthier) than sugar.
 If I double the ingredients, I will use 2 cups of honey.
 If I triple the ingredients, I will use 3 cups of honey.

 - The same for the apple core.
 I will remove the seeds, but I keep the core and chop it into squares.